MatthewFound/ML-algo-collection/README.md

 # ML-algo-collection
 Repository contains a range of from-scratch python functions for Machine Learning.
 Included functions range from preprocessing techniques such as bootstrapping to full object-oriented classification models such as K-Nearest Neighbours (KNN).
-They are written such that they are easily adaptable to a range of input forms and only use NumPy for array manipulation.
+They are written such that they are easily adaptable to a range of input forms and only use NumPy for array manipulation and SKlearn for induvidual decision trees.

 Functions include:
 - Rebalence and Stratified Split